rcos/csci2963_mongodb_lab/README.md

-# csci2963_mongodb_lab
+# mongodb_lab
-Lab for CSCI2963: Introduction to MongoDB
+Lab for Introduction to Open Source: Introduction to MongoDB

 This uses a sample dataset from Not the Rensselaer Handbook: http://www.deltos.com/reference/not-handbook/NtRH.html